eclipse-set/set/BUILD_INSTRUCTIONS.md

 4. Import the Checkstyle configuration from `releng/eclipse/CheckstyleEclipse.xml` via Window -> Preferences -> Checkstyle
 5. Set the target platform in `org.eclipse.set.releng.target`
 6. Launch the product in `org.eclipse.set.releng.set.product`
-7. Adapt the working directory in the launch configuration to a local directory, which contains an unpacked copy of a full Eclipse SET build (use a snapshot).
+7. Adapt the working directory in the launch configuration to a local directory, which contains an unpacked copy of a full Eclipse SET build (use a recent Github Actions build of the same branch for compatibility).

 If you want to work on the embedded web components (e.g. the textviewer or the pdf viewer), you need to: